nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - Must belong to an existing module in Le Tracker (:exclamation:Module code matching is case sensitive)
   - Might be automatically specified by the navigation system (refer to [Navigation](#navigation) for more information)

-:exclamation: If `/byTag` is specified, the list filters for lectures in a specifed module whose tag list contains any tag that starts with any of the keyword(s)
+:exclamation: If `/byTag` is specified, the list filters for lectures in a specified module whose tag list contains any tag that starts with any of the keyword(s)

 Examples: